amized/react-sequencer/README.md

 ...
 ```

-When the `in` prop of your Transition becomes true, it begins playing the `inSteps` until it finishes and then stays idle in the final step of that sequence.
-When `in` becomes false, it plays the `outSteps` sequence and behaves the same way.
-If `in` becomes true while the `out` sequence is playing, or vice versa, it interupts the current sequencer and starts playing the new sequencer from the start.
+When the `in` prop of your Transition becomes `true`, it begins playing the `inSteps` until the sequencer completes.
+At that point it stays idle in the final step of that sequencer.
+When `in` becomes false, it plays the `outSteps` sequencer and behaves the same way.
+If `in` becomes true while the `out` sequencer is playing, or vice versa, it interupts the current sequencer and starts playing the new sequencer from the start.

 The child passed to a Transition must be a function which receives the `current` argument - this holds the stepName of the current step.
 This example uses React's `style` attribute to render out the animation, but you could implement your animation how ever you like - using styled components, classNames, or other graphics libraries.